Skip to main content

-JMRI provides a communications monitor window so you can see what's happening on the communications link between the program and the layout CBUS.
+JMRI provides a communications monitor window so you can see what's happening on the layout network.

-Once you open a CBUS Monitor window, it will automatically
+Once you open a Console window, it will automatically display all traffic.

 The left part contains the raw CAN frames.
 The right part interprets their CBUS meaning.